Types of eCommerce Business Models With Examples (2026)

 An eCommerce model is Business-to-Business (B2B) when a business sells its products or services to another business rather than directly to end consumers.
 These transactions typically involve bulk purchasing, specialized services, or software solutions.

-- Alibaba is a well-known example of the B2B model, where businesses purchase wholesale products from manufacturers for resale or use.
+- A common example of this model is a T-shirt customizing business purchasing solid T-shirts from a T-shirt manufacturer.
+Alibaba is a well-known example of the B2B model, where businesses purchase wholesale products from manufacturers for resale or use.
+Other examples include Grainger, ThomasNet, and Faire.

 Consumer to Consumer (C2C)